1. General information

 We store your registration data as long as it is needed for sending the newsletter.
 We store the record of your registration and the dispatch address as long as we maintain an interest in proving the original consent, usually for the limitation period for civil law claims, i.e. a maximum of three years.

 The legal basis for sending the newsletter is your consent in accordance with Art.
 6(1)(1)(a) and Art.
 7 GDPR in conjunction with Section 7(2)(3) of the German Act against Unfair Competition (UWG).
 The legal basis for recording your registration is our legitimate interest in proving that the newsletter was sent with your consent.

-If you contact us (e.g. using the contact form or by e-mail), we will process your data for the purpose of handling the enquiry and answering any follow-up questions, should they arise.
+If you contact us (e.g. by e-mail), we will process your data for the purpose of handling the enquiry and answering any follow-up questions, should they arise.

 If the data is processed for the purpose of performing pre-contractual activities at your request or, if you are a member of our association, to carry out association-related activities, the legal basis for this data processing is Art.
 6(1)(1)(b) GDPR.

 We process other personal data only if you give your consent (Art.
 6(1)(1)(a) GDPR) or if we have a legitimate interest in processing your data (Art.
 6(1)(1)(f) GDPR).
 Replying to your e-mail is an example of a legitimate interest.